zorazrw/agent-workflow-memory/README.md

   </a>
 </p>

-ATM can operate in both offline and online settings:
+AWM can operate in both offline and online settings:
 - *offline* (left): when additional (e.g., training) examples are available, agents induce workflows from ground-truth annotated examples
 - *online* (right): without any auxiliary data, agents induce workflows from past experiences on the fly.